Investing for Hajj

 The Fund's Investment Adviser, Saturna Capital Corporation, selects investments.
 To ensure that investments meet the requirements of the Islamic faith, the Adviser follows guidelines established by the Fiqh Council of North America (FCNA), a non-profit organization serving the Muslim community.

 Saturna Capital offers many investment options, such as special accounts for children (ideal for building education funds), health savings accounts, and retirement accounts (IRAs and corporate pension plans).
-A few shareholders even use the Income Fund to hold cash between other investments.

 Dr. M. Yaqub Mirza helped establish Amana Mutual Funds Trust.
 He currently serves on its Board of Trustees as the Independent Chairman.